Couto/groundskeeper/README.md

 [![Build Status](https://secure.travis-ci.org/Couto/groundskeeper.png?branch=dev)](https://travis-ci.org/Couto/groundskeeper)

-This is a small utility to remove forgotten `consoles` and specific blocks of code from Javascript files.
+This is a small utility to remove forgotten `console`, `debugger` and specific blocks of code from Javascript files.

 It just happens that I forget __a lot__ to remove `console` statements when moving code to production... at the same time I like to do a lot of validations while in development enviroment, validations that are not really needed when in production mode.